Gender identity data harmonised standard

 The testing of proxy response was in relation to Census 2021 for England and Wales.
 In this case, people will be able to respond independently from the household questionnaire, with the individual response overriding household response.
 The ONS has not tested acceptability of proxy response in the context of general surveys and administrative data collections.
 These cases may be different.

 The Northern Ireland Research and Statistics Agency (NISRA) currently ask a gender identity question in some of their household surveys.
 But it is important to be aware that proxy responses to the question are not permitted.

 In the table [data] represents where data should be inserted.

 |Gender identity the same as sex registered at birth||[data]|

 |Gender identity different from sex registered at birth||[data]|

 |Spontaneous only: refusal or did not answer||[data]|

-We aim to harmonise data collection and outputs across the United Kingdom (UK) where this is appropriate, however needs and circumstances sometimes differ between the countries.
+We aim to harmonise data collection and outputs across the United Kingdom (UK) where this is appropriate.
+But needs and circumstances sometimes differ between the countries.

-We encourage researchers to implement the harmonised standard for collecting gender identity data.
-If researchers implement this question in a UK-wide context they should bear in mind that data collected may not be fully comparable with country-specific official statistics.
+We encourage researchers to use the harmonised standard for collecting gender identity data.
+If researchers use this question in a UK-wide context they should be aware that data collected may not be fully comparable with country-specific official statistics.